singlestore-labs/mariadb-connector-r2dbc/README.md

 For example, server A has the current connection.
 After a failure (server crash, network down …) the connection will switch to another server (B).

-Load balancing allows load to be distributed over multiple servers :
+Load balancing allows load to be distributed over multiple servers:
 When initializing a connection or after a failed connection, the connector will attempt to connect to a host.
 The connection is selected randomly among the valid hosts.
 Thereafter, all statements will run on that database server until the connection will be closed (or fails).